futoin/specs/draft/ftn3_iface_definition.md

 *NOTE: omitted optional field of custom map type must be set to null on incoming message (request for Executor and response for Invoker case).
 Optional fields should be allowed to be sent as null.*

+### 1.8.2. "null" parameter value

+As a special case, it's possible to mark any parameter with default value of "null".
+Besides providing the default value, it also triggers a special parameter verification logic which skips any constraint check, if actual value is null.

 ## 1.9.
 Errors and exceptions

 Any functional call can result in expected or unexpected errors.
 This concept